ebylaska/ebylaska/README.md

 - 	:seedling: I’m interested in chemical reaction networks and the development of tools to model and interpret them.
 - :writing_hand: I'm currently learning how to derive DFPT and CPHF derivatives.
 - 💞️ I’m looking to collaborate on testing the aperiodic and periodic COVOs methods.
-- 📫 How to reach me is at eric.bylaska@pnnl.gov
+- 📫 How to reach me is at eric.bylaska@pnnl.gov.

 <!---
 ebylaska/ebylaska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.